 Some physical changes to look out for include:

-Although it may seem like an impossible task, there are many outlets to turn to when reaching out for help for yours or your loved one’s addiction disorder.
+Although it may seem like an impossible task, there are many outlets to turn to when reaching out for help for your addiction or your loved one’s addiction.
 The most important thing to remember when seeking information is that you need to contact a professional facility that specializes in addiction treatment.
 This is essential to start out the recovery process.

 Our Free by the Sea staff is here to assist you with that.
 We have years of experience and are equipped to answer any questions you may have about the first steps to receiving help.
 If you are unsure about contacting our facility, we have multiple online resources available including our addiction blog that you can check out first before making a concrete decision.
 It is updated monthly by our staff and covers topics like the importance of recovery and when to reach out for addiction help.